henrikaskj/dhko-nuxt/content/en/conferences.md

  <br><br>
 **Important dates**

+⚠️ **EXTENDED DEADLINE: AUGUST 26TH, 23:59.
+Responses will be sent out August 28th** ⚠️

-The deadline for submissions is **August 15**.
-Responses to submitted abstracts will be sent out **August 25**.
-We will strive to include all submitted contributions, but if we receive more than there is room for, the following criteria will apply:
+~~The deadline for submissions is **August 15**.
+Responses to submitted abstracts will be sent out **August 25**.~~ We will strive to include all submitted contributions, but if we receive more than there is room for, the following criteria will apply:
 - Explicit thematic relevance
 - Contribution to the overall breadth of the conference program
 - Cooperation between higher ed institutions and the LAM sector